Chapter 2. Recommendations for GFS2 usage

 If you are not sure whether the file system will contain Apache content, you can use the labels

 public_content_t, or you could define a new label altogether and define a policy around it.

 Note that in a Pacemaker cluster you should always use Pacemaker to manage a GFS2 file system.
 You can specify the mount options when you create a GFS2 file system resource.

 2.4.
 Setting up NFS over GFS2

-Due to the added complexity of the GFS2 locking subsystem and its clustered nature, setting up NFS over GFS2 requires taking many precautions and careful configuration.
-This section describes the caveats you should take into account when configuring an NFS service over a GFS2 file system.
+Due to the added complexity of the GFS2 locking subsystem and its clustered nature, setting up NFS over GFS2 requires taking many precautions.

 If the GFS2 file system is NFS exported, then you must mount the file system with the

 localflocks option prevents you from safely accessing the GFS2 filesystem from multiple locations, and it is not viable to export GFS2 from multiple nodes simultaneously, it is a support requirement that the GFS2 file system be mounted on only one node at a time when using this configuration.
 The intended effect of this is to force POSIX locks from each server to be local: non-clustered, independent of each other.
 This is because a number of problems exist if GFS2 attempts to implement POSIX locks from NFS across the nodes of a cluster.
 For applications running on NFS clients, localized POSIX locks means that two clients can hold the same lock concurrently if the two clients are mounting from different servers, which could cause data corruption.
 If all clients mount NFS from one server, then the problem of separate servers granting the same locks independently goes away.
 If you are not sure whether to mount your file system with the

 localflocks option, you should not use the option.
 Contact Red Hat support immediately to discuss the appropriate configuration to avoid data loss.
 Exporting GFS2 via NFS, while technically supported in some circumstances, is not recommended.